Subwoofer Break In: What, Why, and How?

-The age old question.
-“DoI really need to break in my subwoofer?”.
-Well, that depends.Some woofers such as PA and studio may not require this due to having high compliance suspension.
-These speakers do not see an appreciative difference in performance pre and post break in.On the other hand there are subwoofers such as ours that have what we call ‘low compliance’ (elastic deformation) that require a break in period that will loosen the suspension over the course playing.
-Long term this will maintain peak performance long beyond the life cycle of a woofer made with looser suspension.
-Think of it as a fresh built motor.
-Once you get through your first oil change you’ll see a rise in your gas mileage and you’ll be able to romp on it a little harder,it’s the same concept with our woofers and many others on the market.
+Some woofers such as PA and studio may not require break in due to having high compliance suspension.
+These speakers do not see an appreciative difference in performance pre- and post-break in.
+Many car audio subwoofers incorporate ‘low compliance’ suspensions (elastic deformation) that require a break-in period to ensure full flexibility.
+In the long term, this will maintain peak performance long beyond the life cycle of a woofer made with a looser suspension.
+Think of it as a freshly built motor.
+Once you get through your first oil change, gas mileage and performance increase.
+It’s the same concept with our woofers and many others on the market.

 Why do we suggest breaking in SoundQubed subwoofers?

 Properly breaking in your new SoundQubed subwoofer loosens the spiders, allowing for higher excursion and the ability to play lower frequencies.
 Your T/S parameters will change once the woofer is fully broken in.
 You will also be less likely to damage the coils as they will move more freely in the gap allowing for better dissipation of heat.

 What can happen if you do not properly break in your subwoofer?

 If you don’t allow for a break in period you could run into one of the issues below.

 - Burned or unwound coil: Burned or unwound coils can be caused by the buildup of excess heat and a distorted signal.
 Stiff spiders leave you with less suspension travel or excursion.
 This coupled with excessive power causes the coil to heat up in the gap as it cannot move enough to allow heat to escape.
 You can also run into a distorted signal a lot faster due to the woofers suspension resisting at higher head unit volume settings.
 This will also cause your coil to heat up very quickly.